jasonlessenich/InviteLinkChecker/README.md

 # InviteLinkChecker

 A (dumb) discord bot, which checks if an (custom) invite link is taken or not - written in java using [JDA](https://github.com/DV8FromTheWorld/JDA/)\
-_(totally not made to tell us when the discord.gg/java vanity url is finally available)_
+_(totally not made to let us know when the discord.gg/java vanity url is finally available)_

 # Configuration
 To start up, the bot only needs a ``config.properties`` file in the source directory